prashantzzz/Hop.It/README.md

   <img src="https://github.com/prashantzzz/Hop.It/blob/main/Hop.It.gif?raw=true" alt="Hop It Gameplay" width="400"/>
 </a>

-### Find all the prompts, AI generated content in [GamePrompt.docx](https://github.com/prashantzzz/Hop.It/blob/main/GamePrompt.docx) file, and Video walkthrough [Hopit.mp4](https://github.com/prashantzzz/Hop.It/blob/main/Hop.It.mp4) file in the repository.
+### Find all the prompts, AI generated content and development process in Prompt History folder

 ## Unique Features